 Explorers Richard Burton and John Hanning Speke explored this area extensively in the 19th Century.
 Today it is widely accepted to be the main source of the Nile.
-Rivers from west Kenya, north Tanzania, Burundi and Rwanda all feed the lake and feeding the river as it journeys 6000km to the Mediterranean Sea.
+All rivers feed the lake and feeding the river as it journeys 6000km to the Mediterranean Sea.

 Most visitors to Lake Victoria are there for the excellent Nile perch fishing or tilapia but there is also wonderful bird life, around 100 species including the rare double-toothed barbet, some fossils and rock paintings to see.